tanweijie123/tp/docs/team/tanweijie123.md

 * **Community**:
   * Assisted Kelvin with `sview` to provide flexible view range for users.
-  * With the help of Kelvin and Bennett, we integrated the weight and schedule related to clients into a tab pane.
+  * With the help of Kelvin and Bennett, we integrated the weight and schedule related to clients into a tab-pane.
   * Reported bugs and suggestions for other team members during weekly team meetings.

 * **Tools**: